acasanovas/cosu-starter/README.md

 Workflow
 --------
-**Weboil** workflow is automated and enhanced with [Gulp](http://gulpjs.com/), that offers a Sass documentation generator, CSS Autoprefixing, minified CSS output, Sass source maps, built-in preview server and synchronised browser testing.
+**WeBoil** workflow is automated and enhanced with [Gulp](http://gulpjs.com/), that offers a Sass documentation generator, CSS Autoprefixing, minified CSS output, Sass source maps, built-in preview server and synchronised browser testing.

 Design
 ------
-**WeBoil** is design-free and does its best to provide no styling of its own, so it can be used on any and all types of project without impose a look and feel.
+**WeBoil** is design-free and does its best to provide no styling of its own, so it can be used on any and all types of project without imposing a "look and feel".

 Directory structure
 -------------------
-**WeBoil** is focused on keeping things simple and obvious, and its approach happens to be quite similar to [SMACSS](https://smacss.com/)
+**WeBoil** is focused on keeping things simple and obvious, and its approach happens to be quite similar to [SMACSS](https://smacss.com/).

 ```
 app